 5. When karma returns and how to recognize the signs

 There are moments when karma returns quickly.
-You say a hurtful word, and the same day someone responds to you in kind.
-You give from the heart, and you immediately receive an unexpected gesture of kindness in return.
-These are the small immediate fruits, the quick echoes of the energies you emit.
+You say a hurtful word, and on the same day, someone responds in kind.
+You give from the heart, and immediately you receive an unexpected act of kindness in return.
+These are the small immediate fruits, the rapid echoes of the energies you emit.

-But there are also situations where karma makes its way years later.
-Perhaps you once sowed suffering, and the fruits appear in the form of difficult experiences after a long time, when you no longer even think about those deeds.
+But there are also situations where karma takes years to make its way back.
+Perhaps you once sowed suffering, and the fruits appear in the form of challenging experiences long after, when you no longer think about those actions.
 Or maybe you planted love and support, and only after decades do you discover that the universe responds, opening a miraculous path for you.

-In Eastern traditions, there is even talk of karma that returns from one life to another.
+In Eastern traditions, it is even said that karma returns from one life to another.
 Unresolved debts, unlearned lessons, broken promises – all can return as recurring situations in other existences.
-This explains those meetings that seem predestined or those challenges that appear without a visible reason in the present.
+This explains those encounters that seem predestined or those challenges that arise without a visible reason in the present.

 Two silhouettes and a dog are captured in a golden sunset landscape, creating a melancholic and poetic scene.